Oakleigh railway station: Description

 There are three car parks at the station.
-Oakleigh station is fully accessible as there the subway features lift access and both platform entrances feature ramps.
+Oakleigh station is fully accessible as the subway features lift access and both platform entrances feature ramps.

 History

-19th Century
+19th century

-In 1877 the station opened as the western end of the Gippsland railway line, the station received its current location in 1879 when the line was extended to South Yarra railway station.
+In 1877, the station opened as the western end of the Gippsland railway line, it received its current location in 1879, when the line was extended to South Yarra railway station.

 In 1883, the track was duplicated from Caulfield to Oakleigh, and in 1891, the line was duplicated to Dandenong.

-In 1888 the Rosstown line opened with Oakleigh being the eastern terminus.
-Two years later the outer circle line opened from Oakleigh to Waverley Road station.
+In 1888, the Rosstown line opened, with Oakleigh being the eastern terminus.
+Two years later, the outer circle line opened from Oakleigh to Waverley Road station.